watergis/docs/content/unvt/_index.en.md

 This chapter will show how you can establish completely free OSM based map by using [United Nations Vector Tiles Toolkits (UNVT)](https://github.com/unvt).
 In Rwanda and Kenya, we are using UNVT as one of base maps which is completeley license free's map generated from Open Street Map.

-If you are suffering the payment for Google Map, Mapbox, Maptiler or any other map services providers, UNVT would be the great tool for your organization.
+If you are suffering for the payment for Google Map, Mapbox, Maptiler or any other map services providers, UNVT would be the great tool for your organization.

 #### Hosting UNVT map for a country on Github pages